zzyfsk/MPandTFHandDesign/README.md

-# MediaPipe Tasks Hand Landmark Detection Android Demo
+# MediaPipe and Tensorflow-lite about Hands sign detect

 ### Overview